amlaenxc/amlaenxc.github.io/docs/index.markdown

 As a graduate student, I co-organized the following conferences:

-- Nearly Carbon Neutral Geometry and Topology Conference (2023, co-organizer of the concordance section)
+- Nearly Carbon Neutral Geometry and Topology Conference (2023, co-organizer of the concordance section, virtual)
-- Log cabin conference on concordance and knotted surfaces (2023)
+- Log cabin conference on concordance and knotted surfaces, Sedona (2023)

 I also gave invited talks in the following venues: